 No water, homemade red cabbage sauerkraut, the best way to start exploring fermentation

 What is interesting about this specific method I’m going to present here is that you don’t need water.
-For fermentation, you will need water without chlorine.
+For fermentation with water, you will need water without chlorine.
 The best is spring water.
 Chlorine is used in tap water to kill bacteria, so not helpful when you want to cultivate your own bacteria through fermentation.
 Right now, I don’t have access to my water filter, so I decided to try the no water method.
 This uses the juice released by vegetables.

 For a one-quart size jar (36oz or 1L), you will need about two pounds of vegetables (I used one head of red cabbage and two carrots) and 1.5% salt (about two teaspoons).
 You have to use non-iodized salt.
 I did add spices to mine, but they are optional.